openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 #.
 During the comment period, other CCs should weigh in on the thread.
 As much
    as possible, posts should conclude with a definitive "yes" or "no" vote.
+   "Liking" the nomination post does not count as a vote.

+   #.
+Any Core Contributor may vote on any CC nomination, regardless of their
+      contributor role.

+   #.
+In the case of Core Contributor nominations that involve granting commit
+      access to repos, anyone who has commit access to any of the repos in question may also vote.

+   #.
+All community members are welcome to provide comments on the thread.

+   #.
+CoC violations or other behaviors not upholding the "Conduct" quality of
+      the 3 Cs ought to be raised by anyone, whether in the Discourse thread or to the Program Admins.

    #.
 If anyone has concerns they feel cannot be raised publicly, they should
       `Contact the Program Administrators`_ to determine how to proceed.
 The